clarestudio/pic32mx-template/README.md

 ## License

-All source code files in this project -- including but not limited to:
+All source code files in this project, including but not limited to:
 - sample code (*.c, *.S)
 - header files (*.h)
 - linker scripts (*.x)
 - Makefile and its fragments (Makefile, *.mk)

--- as well as the overall directory and file structure,
-are released into the public domain.
+as well as the overall directory and file structure, are released into the public domain.
 Where this is not legally possible,
 they are licensed under the Creative Commons Zero (CC0) license.